 Personal saving rate Saving as a percentage of disposable income.
-Portfolio investment Investment in financial assets such as stocks and shares or government bonds.
+Portfolio investment Investment in financial assets such as stocks and bonds.
 Primary deficit/surplusThe difference between total revenue and non-interest expenditure.
-Primary rebate A rebate from income tax that is available to all taxpayers.
 Primary sector The agricultural and mining sectors of the economy.
 Private sector credit extension Credit provided to the private sector by banks.
 This includes all loans, credit cards and leases.

+Privatisation

-Privatisation The full or partial sale of state-owned enterprises to private individuals or companies.
+The full or partial sale of state-owned enterprises to private individuals or

+companies.